December 12 2022

 - provide the artist with a work environment conducive to producing and presenting their work

-- propose meetings with the MMFA’s Curator of Quebec and Canadian Contemporary Art (1945 to Today) that will allow the artist to explore the museum’s collections, talk about their artistic approach, discuss their current research and create networking opportunities with the museum community during exhibitions and tours
+- propose meetings with an MMFA curator that will allow the artist to explore the museum’s collections, talk about their artistic approach, discuss their current research and create networking opportunities with the museum community during exhibitions and tours

 - support the artist throughout the residency